MisanthropicBit/winmove.nvim/README.md

 ## Autocommands

-You can define autocommands for when modes start and end.
+You can define autocommands that trigger when a mode starts and ends.

-* `"WinmoveModeStart"`
-* `"WinmoveModeEnd"`

 ```lua
 vim.api.nvim_create_autocmd("WinmoveModeStart", {